mertnuhoglu/study/sd/study_systems_thinking.md

 The basic numbers and ‘parameters’ of the system.

 (e.g. changing spending, making staff changes, increasing incentives, increasing resource capacity relative to potential demand, setting standards).

+Mappings between 4 Groups and 12 Leverage Points:

+1. Parameters:

+- 12 Parameters
+- 11 Size of buffers
+- 10 Structure of material stocks and flows

+2. Feedbacks:

+- 9 Length of delays
+- 8 Strength of negative feedback loops
+- 7 Gain around positive feedback loops

+3. Design:

+- 6 Structure of information flows
+- 5 Rules of the system (incentives, constraints)
+- 4 Power to change or self-organize system structure

+4. Intent:

+- 3 Goals of the system
+- 2 Mindset out of which the system arises
+- 1 Power to transcend paradigms